 Access to our art and heritage database is available for research and reference.
 A range of useful research resources for local and family history are available online through the Heritage at home program.
-For updates about programs and online services, sign-up to our art and heritage e-newsletter.

 Discover your family history

 Trace your history with Ancestry, British News, Births, Deaths and Marriages Victoria, and much more through our Family History at Home page.
 Further online history resources are available through Port Phillip Library history resources and Port Phillip Heritage website research resources.

 Welcome to the My Reading Life online exhibition, for the 2020 Seniors Festival program.
 The exhibition shares the titles of favourite reads and why they inspire, absorb, educate or entertain and includes reading accoutrements such as bookmarks and bookends.
 We hope you enjoy the exhibition and the range of topics and responses in the titles chosen.
 A big thank you to this year’s entrants who participated in this online format.

 Share free e-postcards from the Port Phillip City Collection